Kunj-13/Vacation-Journey-Planner/README.md

     - Once the destination is reached or determined to be unreachable, the path is reconstructed in reverse using the `previous_city` dictionary.
     - The path and the total distance are returned.

-Dijkstra's algorithm is efficient and works well for graphs with non-negative weights, making it suitable for applications like finding the shortest path in a network of cities.
+Dijkstra's algorithm is very efficient and works well for applications like finding the shortest path in a network of cities.

 ## Functionalities and Test Results